Tips to Get Ready for Kindergarten

 - If you are planning to have your child take the bus to school, bus registration will begin in early April.
 The fees to ride the bus increase the longer you wait to register, so remember to register early!

 - Attend the LexFUN!
-Kindergarten Connection Forum: What Every Parent Wants to Know! on Tuesday, May 12 from 7:00-8:30 p.m. at the Lexington Community Center.
-During this parent-only event, you will be able to learn about the world of kindergarten by sitting in small groups with parents from your school.
+Kindergarten Connection Forum: What Every Parent Wants to Know!
+A new online format is being devised due to COVID-19 social distance guidelines.
+During this parent-only event, you will be able to learn about the world of kindergarten by chatting with parents from your school.
 Parents of current kindergarten students will be available to share their experiences and answer any questions you have about life in elementary school.

 - During the month of May, each of the elementary schools will host kindergarten screenings.
 The days and times of these screenings will be made available at the Kindergarten Information Night in March.
 You will need to register your child online for a screening appointment.
 During the screening, your child will meet 1:1 with a teacher or specialist at the elementary school, and information gathered from the screening will be used by the school to help build balanced classes for the fall.
 You will not receive a report from the screening, and it is not something that your child either “passes or fails”; it is a state mandated tool to assess all children for any potential special learning needs, before they enter school.
 [Massachusetts General Law Chapter 766 that requires public schools to make available to all eligible children with disabilities a free and appropriate public education in the least restrictive environment appropriate to their individual needs.]
 While your child is in their screening, you will have the chance to ask questions, meet with the school counselor, and collect additional information about your new elementary school.